awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-createupdatedomains.md

    1. For **Dedicated master instance count**, choose the number of instances for the dedicated master node\.

-      We recommend choosing an odd number of instances to avoid potential Elasticsearch issues, such as the [split brain](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-node.html#split-brain) issue\.
+      We recommend choosing an odd number of instances to avoid potential Elasticsearch issues, such as the split brain issue\.
 The default and recommended number is three\.

-1. \(Optional\) To provide high availability for data nodes, select the **Enable zone awareness** check box\.
+1. \(Optional\) For enhanced data durability, select the **Enable zone awareness** check box\.

    Zone awareness distributes Amazon ES data nodes across two Availability Zones in the same region\.
 If you enable zone awareness, you must have an even number of instances in the instance count, and you must use the native Elasticsearch API to create replica shards for your cluster\.
 This process allows for the even distribution of shards across two Availability Zones\.
 For more information, see [Enabling Zone Awareness](es-managedomains.md#es-managedomains-zoneawareness)\.